Syncplay/syncplay/README.md

 6. If you don't have the file you want to play open then open it from within the MPC-HC instance initiated by Syncplay.

-7. Playing, pausing and seeking from within the MPC-HC instance initiated by Syncplay should now be synchronised with everyone else in the same 'room'.
+7. Playing, pausing and seeking from within the MPC-HC instance should now be synchronised with everyone else in the same 'room'.

 ### Opening a media file with Syncplay